Garlic Dough Balls

 Depending on what you're aiming for these to do (I've started incorporating this recipe into my burger buns, hot dog buns, dinner rolls, basically whenever I fancy bread in the slightest), you can lather up with any number of ingredients.
 To serve alone or with pasta or pizza, I like adding the rest of the garlic butter and shaving over a little parmesan.

-For burger buns, I tend to omit the garlic from the butter and generously sprinkle over sesame seeds.
-Chives, parsley, dill, black and white sesame seeds, the world is your oyster.
 These reheat exceptionally well, a quick blast in the microwave or I tend to leave them in the top of my double-oven setup and they are nice and warmed through with whatever I've just cooked.
 Enjoy this recipe, the tangzhong has truly revolutionised how I view bread.
 Thanks to Matt Adlard for a wonderful book and an even better recipe.

 Mark as complete